At a glance

 - Urinalysis will reveal high levels of calcium in the urine.

-- An x-ray which will reveal mineralisation of tissues as well as bone loss.
+- An x-ray to evaluate for mineralisation of tissues as well as bone loss.

 - Echocardiogram (ECG) to evaluate the heart.